IBM Cloud Functions#

 Once you have your compute and storage backends configured, you can run a hello world function with:

-lithops test -b ibm_cf -s ibm_cos
+lithops hello -b ibm_cf -s ibm_cos

 Viewing the execution logs#